ashlynn4567/Pizza-Hunt/README.md

 ## Description

-This is my eleventh project for the University of Oregon Coding Bootcamp 2022.
-In this project, I was given the front-end of a website and a set of requirements to create the back-end api and database.
-I used MongoDB and Mongoose.js to create a social media recipe app where users can post their creative spins on pizza, add comments to recipes, and create threads within comments.
+Pizza Hunt is a full-stack application that uses MongoDB and Mongoose.js to create a social media recipe app where users can post their creative spins on pizza, add comments to recipes, and create threads within comments.

 ## Deployed Site